Chevrolet Engine Error Codes Explained (GM OBD-II Fault Codes)

 💡 A single vacuum leak can set several codes at once — P0171 (lean), P0300 (misfire) and P0507 (high idle) often show together.

-⚠️ These are generic OBD-II definitions.
+⚠️ These are the generic OBD-II definitions.
 Always confirm the exact code with a scan tool before buying parts — clearing a code without fixing the cause just brings the light back.

 📩 Need a replacement engine or hard-to-find GM part?
 Request a quote through Engine Finder and get prices from used-engine suppliers and scrapyards across South Africa.